disconnect78/elite-tap/readme.md

 It's become something of a meme that Lenslok was a bad attempt at protection because of the various usability issues, but it turns out that it wasn't even implemented effectively here!
 At the very least, they could have made the check routine essential to running the game.
 For example, [Driller](https://spectrumcomputing.co.uk/entry/1521/ZX-Spectrum/Driller) does this by having two bytes in the game corrupted, and the "enter a word from the manual" routine patches them back to what they should have been (it patches one byte when you enter the routine, and the other when you exit it).
 These bytes are essential to the game and it will crash immediately without them.
 A sneakier method of protection is in [ATF](https://spectrumcomputing.co.uk/entry/305/ZX-Spectrum/ATF), where the corrupted byte isn't needed until you reach the second level.
 So if you patch out the "enter the code" check, you might think you've cracked the protection if you just give it a quick test, but play it for any length of time and you'll realise you haven't!

+One way of getting around this kind of thing would be to patch the protection routine (so that it accepts any input, for example) as unless the programmer has been especially sneaky (adding in a checksum routine or whatever) this would allow the protection routine to proceed as normally, patching out any hidden checks, etc.

+In the case of Elite's Lenslok, we know for sure that there are no such hidden checks.
+We can therefore patch out the routine completely with confidence.

 ## Relocating the loader.

 Just for shits and/or giggles, we're going to embed our loader in a small BASIC program, rather than having it saved in a separate file preceded by a BASIC program that loads then runs it.
-In order to do this, we need to write a short routine to relocate the loader to where it needs to be.
+In order to do this, we need to write a short routine to relocate the loader to where it needs to be before we run it.
 This is done in [`relocate.asm`](relocate.asm).

 ## Putting it all together

-`make both` will do everything needed to assemble the tap files:
+`make both` will do everything needed to assemble the TAP files:
-- Compile the loader
+- Compile the loader;
 - Compile the relocator, which also imports the loader;
 - Embed this loader and relocation bundle in a BASIC program;
-- Convert the dumped binary data to a tap file;
+- Convert the dumped binary data to a TAP file;
-- Convert the tap to a TZX file (as the TZX tools are more versatile);
-- Glue everything together then remove the unneeded header introduced in the dumped binary data tap;
+- Glue everything together then remove the unneeded header introduced in the dumped binary data TAP;
-- Convert this TZX to our final tap file;
 - Delete the interim files.

 It will do this for both `elite48_a.bin` and `elite48_b.bin`.
 If you only want to do one, simply call `make TARGET=file`.
 For example, if you exported the data to `elite.bin`: